kpoppenhaeger/Corollary/README.md

 - EPIC_extract_regions.csh

-extracts source and bg counts from the defined regions, for all 3 EPIC detectors.
+extracts source and bg counts from the defined regions, for all 3 EPIC detectors individually.